rjsears/Pool_Fill_Control/README.md

 - Added Alexa skill.
 - Added code to integrate with Alexa's ability to fill or stop filling pool.
 - Added code to integrate with Alexa's ability to tell us all of our system information.
+- Added code to integrate Alexa with web interface so you can tell if pool fill was called automatically, manually or by Alexa.
 - Added additional sensors to monitoring:
   - Garage & Attic Temperature Sensor Battery Voltage
   - Pool Temp and Pool Level Temperature & Humidity for sensor boxes (sealed & waterproof) to monitor internal temps and humidity and alert me when they go over a specified value.